Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Keywords: Augustus; history; coin; triumph

-The reverse depicts Victory standing on a ship's prow holding a branch and a wreath, probably alluding to the victory at Actium.
-The obverse of the coin shows Octavian in a triumphal chariot, probably alluding to the triple triumph he celebrated in August 29 BCE.
+The obverse of this coin depicts Victory standing on a ship's prow holding a branch and a wreath, probably alluding to the victory at Actium.
+See below for the coin's reverse.

 London, British Museum.
 Credits: Barbara McManus, 2006